 Whether it’s to get a head start on the growing season, to save money or for the sake of having more variety, you can bet the gardener knows what she/he is doing!

 Here’s a list of primary reasons gardeners start seeds indoors!

-Reason 1: Seed Starting Gives the Gardener a Head Start
+Reason 1: Seed Starting Gives You a Head Start on the Growing Season

 Seeding starting is a wonderful to way to get a head start on the growing season.
 Gardeners typically start their seed 2-12 weeks (depending on veggie type) before weather permits seedlings to be planted out in the garden.